Return to the plans page.

 If I charged more, at least some of the purchasers out there would drive me crazy thinking they were owed a lot even after the purchase.
 As it is, I get someone every now and then that wants to get by without even reading the plans before firing off questions in my direction.
 I really like to be of help, that's the key word there, help.

-......... i was amazed at how much i got for 20 bucks. the printer just kept going and going!
+.........
+I was amazed at how much I got for 20 bucks.
+My printer just kept going and going!

 Luckily I only needed to do the plans work one time, with some refining along the way of course, so what I've presented for use isn't still consuming my time.
 I'm also a little concerned with those that don't have much money and want to still try to make something nice for themselves.
 I've even had a half dozen or so people want the plans for making stairs for their cats.
 I also just give away the plans URL to a few people on occasion, like a mission in Siberia, a church group in Mississippi, and a guy in Bosnia.
 After being over seas in the military I've seen some real poverty and know what some folks are up against.
 I don't have much sympathy for the "poor" in America though, they're still a hell of a lot better of than most of the world.